danny-alarcon97/project4-backend/README.md

 # project4-backend

-This is a simple chat app named ChitChat that allows its users to enter a chatroom and pick a user name, and commmunicate with other users within that chatroom in real time.
-The backend was build using Django, Channels, and Redis that uses websockets to add async support.
+This is a simple chat app named ChitChat that allows its users to enter a chatroom and pick a username, and commmunicate with other users within that chatroom in real time.
+The backend was built using Django, Channels, and Redis that uses websockets to add async support.
 The frontend was made using a combination of python, javascript, HTML, and CSS.
 The app also has basic authorization for login.

 # List of Features / Project Summary
 -